mukherjeeuttio/demo-repo/README.md

 # demo-repo
-Demo repository for learning
+Demo repository for learning.
-This repository will be used for learning git and github Let's have fun!
+This repository will be used for learning git and github.
+Let's have fun!